Xnc/m35080_Read_BitBang/README.md

+# //WARNING !!!!
+This is not perfect and u can destroy ur chip! (xnc) //</br>

 # m35080_Read_BitBang
-This default Skech now reads the full memory of EEPROM chips of the m35080 family like M35080, 08ODOWQ, M35080VP and 35080V6. </br> The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter).
+"This default Skech now reads the full memory of EEPROM chips of the m35080 family like M35080, 08ODOWQ, M35080VP and 35080V6.
+The read begins, after any kind of serial data is transmitted to the arduino (e.g just press the space bar and hit enter)." </br>

+# One wrong comment, still read ok just 1 byte, second byte was wrong.
+I added "full_read_write_VIN.ino" to correct that (xnc).
+Working on SPI branch, may set better the timing.</br>

-Secure Incremental Memory rages from 0x00 till 0x1F</br>
+Secure Incremental Memory ranges from 0x00 till 0x1F</br>
-Standard Mempory ranges from 0x20 till 0x3FF
+Standard Memory ranges from 0x20 till 0x3FF

 ## Arduino
-I used an arduino micro, but any arduino which supports SPI is fine.
+I used an arduino "nano"(xnc), but any arduino which supports SPI is fine.
 Just switch the board in the arduino IDE.

 ## M35080 EEPROM
 A datasheet is included in this repo.
 Connect Chipselect, Clock, In, Out, Vcc(5V) and Vss accordingly.
 Make sure, that max. current never exceeds 10mA.